Extrinsic Motivation: The Downside of Being a Goal JunkiePosted by Adela Schicker

-Long-term motivation is crucial for fighting procrastination and for having happier and more fulfilling lives in general.
+Long-term motivation is crucial for fighting procrastination and for having a happier and more fulfilled life.

 What’s better intrinsic or extrinsic motivation?
 Most businesses manage employees with extrinsic rewards.
 However, there’s good reason to believe creating internal motivation would have better long-term effects.

 Science knows quite a bit about motivation and since motivation is crucial for fighting procrastination, it’s important to have an understanding of it.
 But motivation is also important for having happier and more fulfilling lives in general.
 In fact, with the wrong motivation, you could win a Nobel Prize or become world-famous and still not find lasting happiness because of hedonic adaptation.